 - What’s the one thing you like most about your job?
 What’s the one thing you like least?

-- Do you understand your personal role in the company goals, vision and strategy?
+- Do you understand your personal role in the company's goals, vision, and strategy?

-- Name some things that de-motivate you about your position.
+- Name some things that make you feel less motivated about your position.

 - Do you understand why we use the processes and practices in place?